BLOG

 Phishing protection for libraries has become essential in today’s digital landscape.
 Phishing isn’t just an IT issue—it’s a trust issue.
 And in public libraries, trust is everything.
 With more patrons using library Wi-Fi, public PCs, email accounts, and digital...

 As library professionals, we’re known for helping people—especially during the holidays.
-But this season, that generosity can make us a target for holiday scams.
+But this season, that generosity can make us a target for library holiday scams.
 Scammers are getting smarter.
-They’re using fake fundraisers, spoofed websites, and phishing emails to...
+They’re using fake fundraisers, spoofed websites, and phishing...

 The Human Side of Cybersecurity: What This Year’s National Report Means for Libraries